-Shoulder and Pelvic Girdles and Upper and Lower Limbs.- The humerus and bones of forearm are relatively shorter; the pollex reaches the middle of the first phalanx of the index finger.
-The pelvis is broader and shallower; the femur is absolutely and relatively longer; the fibula descends lower than the tibia; the foot is relatively shorter and broader; the second digit is the longest; the great toe is never opposable to the other digits, but is much larger than in the Anthropomorpha.
+Shoulder and Pelvic Girdles and Upper and Lower Limbs.-The humerus and bone of forearm are relatively shorter; the pollex reaches the middle of the first phalanx of the index finger.
+The pelvis is broader and shallower ; the femur is absolutely and relatively longer; the fibula descends lower than the tibia; the relative shortness and breadth of the foot; the the anterior nares from the external orbital ridges.

+1 The facial angle is calculated by drawing converging lines towards bella, or space between the suprasecond digit is the longest; the great toe is never opposable to the other digits, but is much larger than in the Anthropomorpha.

-Muscular System.-Man possesses a peroneus tertius, an extensor primi internodii pollicis, a tibial origin for the soleus, and an entire calcaneal origin for the flexor brevis digitorum; none of these are met with in the highest Apes.
+Muscular System. - Man possesses a peroneus tertius, an extensor primi internodii pollicis, a tibial origin for the soleus, and an entire calcaneal origin for the flexor brevis digitorum; none of these are met with in the highest Apes.

-Nervous System.-The absolutely and relatively greater size and complexity of the brain: in Man, too, the brain and brain case are asymmetrical, in the Simiæ they are symmetrical.
+Nervous System.-The absolute and relatively greater size and complexity of the brain : in Man, too, the brain and brain case are asymmetrical, in the Simiæ they are symmetrical.